 Types Of Central Air Conditioning Systems

 Central air conditioning systems come in two basic designs: split and packaged.
+Air duct system delivers conditioned air from main location to all rooms.
 Both contain the same components and provide the same amount of cooling despite some differences.

 - Split air conditioning systems.